 LibQUAL+ is a survey method developed by the Association of Research Libraries (ARL) used by most Canadian universities to measure library users’ perceptions of service quality, compare institutional data with information from peer institutions, and identify best practices in academic libraries.
 To learn more, please visit the LibQUAL+ website.

-Ryerson University Library participated in LibQUAL+ for the first time in March, 2007.
+Ryerson University Library participated in LibQUAL+ in 2007, 2010, 2013, 2016, and 2019.
 The data we collect through LibQUAL+ helps us to measure how well we are serving our library users, and to identify specific areas where improvement is needed.